jannecederberg/jannecederberg.github.io/_posts/2016-06-25-simplest-unsolved-math-problem.md

 ## Background

-Yesterday with my niece while watching some random YouTube videos we came across an interesting video about what the video claims to be the simplest unsolved (they use the word <em>impossible</em>) math problem:
+Yesterday with my niece we came across an interesting YouTube video about what the video claims to be the simplest unsolved (they use the word <em>impossible</em>) math problem:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/m4CjXk_b8zo" frameborder="0" allowfullscreen></iframe>

-The problem presented is quite simple and is defined in layman terms as follows:
+In layman terms the problem is defined as follows:

 1. Pick any positive whole number.
 2. If the number is even, divide it by 2.
 If it was odd however, multiply it by 3 and add 1.